alexch/codelikethis/public/lessons/db/overview.md

 * maintain **T**ransactional integrity (like making sure multiple simultaneous actions don't corrupt the data)

 # Query / Search

+definitions:

+a *query* is any request to a database, *including requests to update records*

+a *search* is either

+1. any *find* operation that may return multiple results
+2. a *full-text search* or a *keyword search* that looks for bits of text *inside* certain fields

 # Transaction

+One thing database servers are good for is handling many different queries happening simultaneously.

+A *transaction* wraps up serveral operations so that they all happen together.

+For example, when making a transfer between two bank accounts, you want the withdrawal and the deposit to happen *as one transaction*.

+If any step in the transaction fails, the transaction is *rolled back* -- all its changes are reverted and no other connection will ever see the changes.

+If everything succeeds, the transaction is *committed* and other connections can see all the changes.

 # Blob

+Blob stands for "Binary Large Object" but it is also a good metaphor.

+A blob is *any piece of data* that the database treats like a blob -- it does not look inside it,  doesn't know its value, can't sort based on it, allows it to be arbitrarily small or large, etc.